orhonovich/unnatural-instructions/README.md

 - `output`: The output of executing `instruction` with the given `input`

 ### Full data
 `core_data.jsonl` has the same structure as `core_data.jsonl`, but with one additional field - `reformulations`. `reformulations` is an array of JSON objects, each corresponds to an automatically generated paraphrase for the given instruction.
-The structure of each JSON object is identical to the one described above for `instances`.
+Each reformulation contains the fields:
+- `instruction`: A paraphrase of the original instruction
+- `input`: An input for the task described by the `instruction`
+- `instruction_with_input`: The paraphrased instruction concatenated with the `input`
+- `output`: The output of executing `instruction` with the given `input`

 ## 📘 Citation
 If you make use of Unnatural Instructions, please cite the following paper: